kinshuk4/daily-coding-problem-solutions/problem851_900/README.md

 A builder is looking to build a row of N houses that can be of K different colors.
 He has a goal of minimizing cost while ensuring that no two neighboring houses are of the same color.

 Given an N by K matrix where the nth row and kth column represents the cost to build the nth house with kth color, return the minimum cost which achieves this goal.

+## Daily Coding Problem: Problem #894 [Easy]

+This question was asked by Riot Games.

+Design and implement a HitCounter class that keeps track of requests (or hits).
+It should support the following operations:

+- `record(timestamp)`: records a hit that happened at `timestamp`
+- `total()`: returns the total number of hits recorded
+- `range(lower, upper)`: returns the number of hits that occurred between timestamps `lower` and `upper` (inclusive)

+Follow-up: What if our system has limited memory?